Scattering amplitudes in Quadratic Graivty in a general formalism: Quantization formulas for ghosts

 As these two quantities commute, if the unknowns $b_k$ and $b^\ast(k)$ are prompted to operators $\widetilde{b}_k$ and $\widetilde{b}_k^\dag$ the commutation relation $[\widetilde{b}_k,\widetilde{b}_k^\dag]$ has to cancel the terms coming from $[c_k,c_k^\dag]$.
 This leads to

 The minus sign in the last expression is the key result.
 It implies that one of the two pairs of creation/annihilation operators has a non standard $-1$ sign in the commutation relation in order to ensure that $[Q_1, Q_2]=0$.
 This non standard sign is unavoidable.
-The last commutation relation leads to an expression of $[Q_1, P_1]$ at equal times to have a minus sign in their definition, that is

-One may declare a non standard minus sign in $[Q_2, P_2]$ instead, and the commutation $[Q_1, P_1]$ will be standard.
-Nevertheless, it is not possible to impose \eqref{canon} for both pairs of canonical variables, at least if $[Q_1, Q_2]=0$.

 Note that \eqref{aha} and \eqref{ecuador} imply that